mcpetermukolo/library-system-python/README.md

 # librarypythonsystem
-Library Management System - PYTHON + MySQL .This is a desktop application which is developed in Python platform using Tkinter.
+Library Management System - PYTHON + MySQL .This is a desktop application which is developed in Python platform using Tkinter for Beginners.
 # Database
 Create Database Library, Upload the provided sql file, install pymysql, Use the Dbcon class connection details.
 # MODULES